3 Things to Remember When Mother’s Day Is Hard

-Regardless of our season in life, we have a job to do.
-Single?
 Childless?
 Waiting?
 Grieving?
-God takes interest in the details of His children.
+God cares.
 Jeremiah 29:11, “‘For I know the plans I have for you,’ declares the Lord, ‘plans for welfare and not for evil, to give you a future and a hope.'”

 3. My story is not finished.

-If God has not given you the desire of your heart yet, don’t assume He’s done working.
+If God has not given you the desire of your heart yet, don’t assume it won’t happen.

-On a stifling August day in 2011, I sat on an open-air porch in Central Thailand and met my son for the first time.
-And from the moment I laid eyes on him, I was grateful God had not re-written my story when I begged Him to.
+On a stifling afternoon after experiencing 8 childless Mother’s Days, I sat on an open-air porch in Central Thailand and met my son for the first time.
+And from the moment I saw him, I was grateful God had not re-written my story when I begged Him to.
 Since that time, God has given me two more children to love, and my heart (and hands!) are full.

-On my last childless Mother’s Day in 2011, I wrote in my journal: God only and always chooses the best things for His children.
+On my last childless Mother’s Day, I wrote in my journal: God only and always chooses the best things for His children.
 When the best thing for my life is motherhood, I will accept the responsibility with joy.
 Until then, I’ll trust God with this.